Double-descent curves in neural networks: a new perspective using Gaussian processes: Abstract

 \section{Abstract}

 Double-descent curves in neural networks describe the phenomenon that the generalisation error initially descends with increasing parameters, then grows after reaching an optimal number of parameters which is less than the number of data points, but then descends again in the overparameterized regime.
-Here we use a neural network Gaussian process (NNGP) which maps exactly to a fully connected network (FCN) in the infinite-width limit, combined with techniques from random matrix theory, to calculate this generalisation behaviour.
-An advantage of our NNGP approach is that the analytical calculations are easier to interpret.
-We argue that the fact that the generalisation error of neural networks decreases in the overparameterized regime and has a finite theoretical value is explained by the convergence to their limiting Gaussian processes.
-Our analysis thus provides a mathematical explanation for a surprising phenomenon that could not explained by conventional statistical learning theory.
-However, understanding what drives these finite theoretical values to be the state-of-the-art generalisation performances in many applications remains an open question, for which we only provide new leads in this paper.
+In this paper, we use techniques from random matrix theory to characterize the spectral distribution of the empirical feature covariance matrix as a width-dependent perturbation of the spectrum of the neural network Gaussian process (NNGP) kernel, thus establishing a novel connection between the NNGP literature and the random matrix theory literature in the context of neural networks.
+Our analytical expression allows us to study the generalisation behavior of the corresponding kernel and GP regression, and provides a new interpretation of the double-descent phenomenon, namely as governed by the discrepancy between the width-dependent empirical kernel and the width-independent NNGP kernel.